electron/electron/docs/api/command-line-switches.md

 You can enable a flag, then navigate to `about://version` in your Chromium browser, where you can find the list of Command Line arguments.
 There you can find `--flag-switches-begin --your --list --of --switches --flag-switches-end`.

-While most flags are an argument to `--enable-features=`, some are standalone, such as `--enable-experimental-web-platform-features`.
-Do note that many switches can be split up into individual features, so this list is non-exhaustive.
+While most flags are an argument to `--enable-features=`, some are standalone, such as `--enable-experimental-web-platform-features` some of which can be found at https://peter.sh/experiments/chromium-command-line-switches/.
+That list however is not version locked and non-exhaustive.

+Do note that many standalone switches can be split up into individual features, so this list is non-exhaustive as well.

 While adding Chromium switches, make sure the Chromium version of Electron and the browser you're discovering said flags on are the same.